School Health and Related Services

 The School Health and Related Services (SHARS) program allows Texas local educational agencies (LEAs) and shared service arrangements (SSAs) to request reimbursement for Medicaid health-related services.
 The admission, review, and dismissal (ARD) committee determines SHARS services.
 Services must be medically necessary and reasonable to ensure that children with disabilities are able to participate in the educational program.

-SHARS reimbursement is available for children who meet all of the following requirements:
+SHARS reimbursement is available for students with parental consent to release identifying information to Medicaid and who meet all of the following requirements:

 • 20 years of age and younger